“I wish to be a knight”

 He went back to school relishing the memories of a really special time when he and his family enjoyed every minute of the playtime activities he had created in hospital in real life.

-But Hunor then developed a totally unrelated complication and had to call on all that strength again to cope with emergency bowel surgery – a laparotomy – back at Evelina.
+But Hunor then developed a totally unrelated complication and had to call on all that inner strength once again to cope with emergency bowel surgery – a laparotomy – back at Evelina.

-Hunor is now back at home recovering and has all the photos and memories of his incredible wish to look back on.
+Hunor recovered back at home and has all the photos and memories of his incredible wish to look back on.

 Sponsored donations made towards a child’s wish will go towards their One True Wish.
 If a child’s wish receives over funding the additional donations will be put towards a similar wish.
 If a child's wish doesn't reach 100% funding their wish will still take place and general funds will be used.